top of page

 Sounding Knowledge

-Salomé Voegelin works with the relational logic of sound to develop new analytical and theoretical approaches to art, politics and the environment.
-She is invested in aesthetics as an applied epistemology, and employs the necessarily inter- and cross-disciplinary nature of listening to query and expand existing knowledge pathways: to cross-reference different disciplines (e.g. art, music, musicology, literary studies, performance and urban study, social science and science); and to develop new methodologies that can contribute to traditional knowledge chains.
+Salomé Voegelin works with the relational logic of sound to develop new analytical and theoretical approaches to (artistic) research that promote its legitimacy and enable its contribution to pressing contemporary issues.
+She is invested in aesthetics as an applied epistemology and employs the inter- and cross-disciplinary nature of listening and sound making to query and expand existing knowledge pathways: to cross-reference different disciplines, e.g. art and design, music, musicology, literary studies, and to develop new methodologies that can challenge and augment traditional (science and social science) knowledge expectations.

 She is regularly invited to give keynote addresses, and her link between research and practice, curation and education has led to numerous invitations to teach and workshop worldwide.